-Additional Payments the 'Productivity Payment', 'Off-Peak Payment' and 'Milk Quality Bonus' as set out in Chapter 5 (Milk Payment System) of the Supplier Handbook.
-Business Day a day that is not a Saturday, Sunday or any other day which is a public holiday or a bank holiday in Victoria, Australia.
-Exclusive MSA Election Form means SDA's Exclusive Milk Supply Agreement Election Form, a copy of which can be obtained from SDA on request.
+Additional Payments the 'Productivity Payment' and 'Milk Quality Bonus' as set out in Chapter 5 (Milk Payment System) of the Supplier Handbook.
+Business Day a day that is not a Saturday, Sunday or any other day which is a public holiday or a bank holiday in Sydney, Australia.
 Farm the farm(s) identified in the I&I Form.
-I&I Form in relation to a Farm, the Supplier's completed and signed information and instruction form, a blank copy which is attached as Schedule 1.
+I&I Form in relation to a Farm, the Supplier's completed and signed information and instruction for a blank copy which is attached as Schedule 1.
 Law means all Australian laws, regulations and mandatory codes of practices (as amended from time to time) and including, without limitation, chain of responsibility laws and all laws applicable to milk production, broking, carriage and distribution.
 Milk cow's milk produced at or for a Farm.
 Milk Year the period 1 July 2022 to 30 June 2023.
 Relevant Standards SDA's standards or policies applicable to the supply of Milk, being: Chapter 4 (Milk Quality Standards) of the Supplier Handbook; Chapter 7 (Milk Collection and On-Farm Requirements) of the Supplier Handbook; Saputo Animal Welfare Policy (refer to Chapter 8 of the Supplier Handbook); and Saputo Supplier Code of Conduct (refer to Chapter 8 of the Supplier Handbook).
 Sharefarming Arrangement means a sharefarming arrangement on the Farm, whereby each of the owner and the sharefarmer are identified on the I&I Form and each of the owner and the sharefarmer receives a percentage of the Minimum Price in accordance with the milk proceeds nomination in the I&I Form.
-Southern Milk Region the dairy regions in Victoria, Tasmania, South Australia and certain parts of New South Wales (Southern Riverina).
-South-West Victoria the regions of South-West Victoria and South Australia, being a Farm located in South-West Victoria, and South Australia which is defined as west of the Calder Highway and south of the latitudinal line between Bendigo, Horsham and the South Australia/Victoria border or a Farm located in South Australia.
 Supplier the person or entity described in the I&I Form, and for sharefarmers means each owner and sharefarmer described in the I&I Form.
-Supplier Handbook the Saputo Dairy Australia 2022/23 Supplier Handbook, attached as Schedule 2 to this MSA.
+Supplier Handbook the Saputo Dairy Australia 2022/23 Supplier Handbook (NSW - Sydney), attached as Schedule 2 to this MSA.
 Supply Period means the date we first pick-up your Milk in the Milk Year and ending on 30 June 2023.